 |Applicants Submitting SAT scores||75.35%|

-Let's take a closer look at all of these areas to get a better sense of what Mary Hardin-Baylor offers and if it could be a good fit for you.
+Let's take a look at to get a clearer sense of what Mary Hardin-Baylor offers and if it might be a good choice for you.

 It is moderately difficult to get into Mary Hardin-Baylor.
 The acceptance rate at Mary Hardin-Baylor is 90%.
 Out of 11,243 applications received in 2021, 10,152 students were offered admission.